cstef

-Elliptic Curve and Shenanigans for Sane People
+Elliptic Curves for Sane People

 I am not a cryptographer, nor a mathematician.
 This article is the result of my own research and understanding of the subject.
 If you find any mistakes, please let me know!